Fredricho/Yoga-Online/README.md

 ## Wireframes

-These wireframes were created in Balsamiq for the YogaOnline website, one for each page for full-size and mobile-size.
-There will be some adjustments to the final sited due to the develop process and time limit.
+These wireframes were created in Balsamiq for the YogaOnline website, one for each page for full-size and mobile size.
+There will be some adjustments to the final sited due to the development process and time limit.
 <div>
 <img
   src="readimages/Home W.png"